 Next, the teacher negotiated with the student and created an agreement for reasonable attention that respected both them.
 Negotiating for attention ultimately reduces the need for it and it ceases relatively quickly.
 In this case, the teacher also looked for opportunities in which this student could gain legitimate attention through service whereby she ceased manipulating for undue attention altogether.
 The gift of redirecting negative behavior is you are able to meet the core needs of others while building rapport and helping them move from discouragement to encouragement.
 Redirect is a powerful way to lead and develop others while maintaining respect for everyone (including you) in the process.

 Why People Hire Judy Ryan and LifeWork Systems

-This article was published nationally in The Women’s Journal in Judy’s column on Emotional Intelligence, December 2011.
+A revised version of this article was published nationally in The Women’s Journal in Judy’s column on Emotional Intelligence, December 2011.